Alphabetical List of Posts

 • Violet Johnson

-1870-1939 Civic leader and suffragist in Summit.
-Active in the New Jersey Federation of Colored Womens Clubs and the New Jersey Women Suffrage Association.
+1870-1939 Violet Johnson was a civic leader and suffragist in Summit.
+She was active in the New Jersey Federation of Colored Women’s Clubs and the New Jersey Women Suffrage Association.
 Violet Johnson’s life has been expertly chronicled in Betty Livingston Adam’s book Black Women’s Christian Activism and her biographical sketch linked below.
-Bibliography Adams, Betty Livingston.
-Black Women’s Christian Activism.
-Adams,…
+Bibliography Adams, Betty…

 • Willie Belle Hooper

-1906-1999 Born in Georgia and attended school, including getting a teaching certificate in Florence, S.C, after which she taught in several rural schools.
+1906-1999 Willie Belle Cooper was born in Georgia (maiden name: Saunders) and attended school, including getting a teaching certificate in Florence, S.C, after which she taught in several rural schools.
 According to her daughter, Newark would not accept her teaching certificate.
-In her oral history she says she tried to get “in school” and couldn’t because they weren’t accepting “grown people”.
-She…
+In her oral history she says she tried to get “in school” and couldn’t…

 • Wilma Jackson Grey